w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 # Data platform

-Data lakes (or lakehouses) have increasingly taken the role of data hubs
+*Data lakes (or lakehouses)* have increasingly taken the role of *data hubs*

 - Eliminate up-front costs of ingestion and ETL since data are stored in original format
 - Once in DL, data are available for analysis by everyone in the organization

-Drawing a sharp line between storage/computation/analysis is hard
+*Drawing a sharp line between storage/computation/analysis is hard*

 - Is a database just storage?
 - What about SQL/OLAP?

-Blurring of the architectural borderlines
+*Blurring* of the *architectural borderlines*

 - DL is often replaced by "data platform" or "data ecosystem"
 - Encompass systems supporting data-intensive storage, computation, analysis

 # Data platform

+> **Data platform**
+>
-A data platform is a **centralized** infrastructure that facilitates the ingestion, storage, management, and exploitation of large volumes of heterogeneous data.
-It provides a collection of **independent** and **well-integrated** services meeting **end-to-end** data needs.
+> A *centralized* infrastructure that facilitates the ingestion, storage, management, and exploitation of large volumes of heterogeneous data.
+It provides a collection of *independent* and *well-integrated* services meeting *end-to-end* data needs.
+>

-- **Centralized**: is conceptually a single and unified component
+> - *Centralized*: is conceptually a single and unified component
-- **Independent**: a service is not coupled with any other
+> - *Independent*: a service is not coupled with any other
-- **Well-integrated**: services have interfaces that enable easy and frictionless composition
+> - *Well-integrated*: services have interfaces that enable easy and frictionless composition
-- **End-to-end**: services cover the entire data life cycle
+> - *End-to-end*: services cover the entire data life cycle

 Rationale: relieve users from the complexity of administration and provision